Large-Scale Cilium Tuning Guide

 labels: "!pod-template-hash !controller-revision-hash !job-name !batch.kubernetes.io/controller-uid"

-! means "exclude" (negation) — only the listed labels are excluded, all other labels still contribute to Identity.
+! means exclude (negation).
+Only the specified labels are excluded; all other labels still participate in Identity computation.

 Verify the effect: